DomiKamu/OhmerPrems/docs/modules/DeXtral-Kompakt/Manual.md

 All modulation matrices are empty.

-You'll can assume these factory **.6opsynth** files can be a good start point for your projects who are using one or many 6OP-DX synth voice module(s), without effort.
+You'll can assume these factory **.6opsynth** files can be a good start point for your projects who are using one or many DeXtral Kompakt synth voice module(s), without effort.

-:warning: **Due to very large amount of saved datas (approx. 300 kilobytes in "json", for full synthesizer), both 6OP-DX and 6OP-DX Kompakt modules don't support VCV Rack 2 Presets (.vcvm files) nor modules selections (.vcvs files).** Unfortunately it's due to VCV Rack 2 technical limitation.
+:warning: **Due to very large amount of saved datas (approx. 300 kilobytes in "json", for full synthesizer), both DeXtral and DeXtral Kompakt modules don't support VCV Rack 2 Presets (.vcvm files) nor modules selections (.vcvs files).** Unfortunately it's due to VCV Rack 2 technical limitation.
 Both modules are using binary packed files to hold datas in saves, instead!

 ---